-There are many insurance policies and companies to choose from and Opportunity China has partnered with one broker that specialises in long stay worldwide policies.
-To find out more please visit the travel insurance section of our website.
+There are many insurance policies and companies to choose from and Opportunity China has partnered with Endsleigh Insurance which specialises in long stay worldwide policies for teachers.

 You should print out at least two copies of your policy, and keep one copy in your hand luggage.
 Ensure that you have noted the emergency contact number stated on the policy.

 Will I be able to choose my city of work, and school?

 Yes, absolutely.
 Your Coordinator will work with you closely throughout the school matching process in order to identify your preferences, such as city of work, age of student and type of school.